 Austin Peay State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctorate degrees.
-Contact the Southern Association of Colleges and Schools at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Austin Peay State University.
-The Commission is to be contacted only if there is evidence that appears to support an institution’s significant non-compliance with a requirement or standard.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Austin Peay State University.

 In addition, the baccalaureate degrees offered in specialized programs of the University are accredited by:

 - Accreditation Commission for Education in Nursing